 Each time you apply for a credit card, a credit enquiry can be recorded on your credit file by the lender.
 These credit enquiries stay on your file for five years and can impact your score.

 Likewise, if you accept a credit card limit increase, your lender may perform a credit check on you to take a look at your credit history.
 This means you could receive another credit enquiry on your file.
 Having multiple credit enquiries on your file over a short time frame has been found to negatively affect your credit score by close to 200 points2.

 Additionally, with Comprehensive Credit Reporting (CCR) now in place in Australia, information about your credit limits can now be included on your credit file.
 A lender may deem you a higher financial risk if they believe your combined credit limits are too high, even if you’re not using all your credit available.
 If a lender believes you aren’t in a good position to take on any more credit or to meet your repayments, your future applications may be knocked back.

-If you’d like to see what enquiries are on your Experian credit file, you can check your credit file for free with Credit Savvy.
+Want to see what enquiries are listed on your Experian credit file?
+You can check it now for free with Credit Savvy.